tl-its-umich-edu/StudentDashboard/server/README.md

 http://proquest.safaribooksonline.com.proxy.lib.umich.edu/book/web-development/ruby/9781782168218

 simple web server based on sinatra.
 Uses:
+- Everything is in a single file because the app is simple
-- slim for templates
+- return json or slim template
-- bootstrap for styling
-- guard to restart web server on changes

 ----- TASKS -------

 ACTIVE:
+- GET GUARD to work
+= get a bit of api documentation to work from template.
 - query canvas for courses

 TTD: (roughly in order)